-To clarify, the situation now is that the nil rate band applies to any estate and then the Foreign Spouse Exemption is the same sum of £325,000 to any transfers to a non-domiciled spouse in excess of £650,000 would be subject to inheritance tax.
+To clarify, the situation now is that the nil rate band applies to your worldwide estate.
+The Foreign Spouse Exemption in the same sum of £325,000 applies to any transfers to a non-domiciled spouse, so anything in excess of £650,000 would be subject to inheritance tax.

 This means that where a UK domiciled individual has a full nil-rate band available, they will be able to transfer an amount equal to double the nil-rate band – currently £650,000 – to their non-UK domiciled spouse free from IHT.